 Okay, cozy buds—if you’re gonna make your dog watch Christmas movies with you all month, the least you can do is choose a flick with something for you both.
-Behold our definitive list of the best holiday movies with dogs (and without, UGH).
+Behold our list of the best holiday movies with dogs (and without, UGH).
+While some rate better than others with the pups, they’re all a chance for snuggles under a blanket and that gets two paws up every time.

 10. Love Actually